htinaunglu/Build-a-ML-Workflow-For-Scones-Unlimited-On-Amazon-SageMaker/README.md

 # Inference Endpoint
 After that we use sagemaker's endpoint option to deploy the model as a usable endpoint.
 Using Lambda functions to collect and predict the input data and a function to see low confidence attamps, and Combining all together as a statemachine using AWS's step function.

-# Thanks
+# Thanks a lot everybody!!!!